SkafteNicki/dtu_mlops/s10_extra/documentation.md

 It is not important exactly what is in the `src` folder for the exercises, but we are going to refer to the above structure in the exercises, so adjust accordingly if you diviate from this.
-Additionally, we are going to assume that your project code is installed in your environment such that it can be imported as normal python code.
+Additionally, we are going to assume that your project code is installed in your environment such that it can be imported as normal Python code.

-1. We are going to need two python packages to get started: [mkdocs](https://pypi.org/project/mkdocs/) and [material for mkdocs](https://pypi.org/project/mkdocs-material/).
+1. We are going to need two Python packages to get started: [mkdocs](https://pypi.org/project/mkdocs/) and [material for mkdocs](https://pypi.org/project/mkdocs-material/).
 Install with

     ```bash